-Aiken County Public Schools will make a DRAFT copy of the school district's Return to In-Person Instruction and Continuity of Services Plan available to all stakeholders and area media outlets on its website on Monday, November 8, 2021.
+Aiken County Public Schools will make a DRAFT copy of the school district's Return to In-Person Instruction and Continuity of Services Plan available to all stakeholders and area media outlets on its website on Thursday, May 5, 2022.

 District stakeholders will have the opportunity to provide feedback and input on the District's plan.
-These avenues will include, but not be limited to, a public hearing during the Tuesday, November9, 2021, regular meeting of the Aiken County Board of Education and plan input e-mailed directly to communications@acpsd.net.
+These avenues will include, but not be limited to, during the regular meeting of the Aiken County Board of Education on May 10, 2022, as well as by submitting input e-mailed directly to communications@acpsd.net.

-The school district's Communications Department will gather public input and stakeholder feedback through Tuesday, November 9, 2021, at 2:00 p.m.
-Input and feedback will be used to make any necessary revisions/updates to the plan for its submission to the Aiken County Board of Education during its regular meeting Tuesday, November 9, 2021, beginning at 6:00 p.m.
-The school board will review the school district's Return to In-Person Instruction and Continuity of Services Plan at that time with a recommendation by District administration for approval.
+The school district's Communications Department will gather public input and stakeholder feedback through Tuesday, May 10, 2022, at 2:00 p.m.
+Input and feedback will be used to make any necessary revisions/updates to the plan for its submission to the Aiken County Board of Education during its regular meeting Tuesday, May 10, 2022, beginning at 6:00 p.m.
+Theschool board will review the school district's Return to In-Person Instruction and Continuity of Services Plan at that time with a recommendation by District administration for approval.

 The plan will be submitted to the S.C.
-Department of Education and posted to the ACPSD website prior to November 24, 2021, in accordance with State guidelines.
+Department of Education and posted to the ACPSD websiteprior to May 24, 2022, in accordance with State guidelines.